We Happy Few Review

 We Happy Few

-By Kevin Mitchell Posted on August 15, 2018
+By Kevin Mitchell | Posted: August 15, 2018

-We Happy Few isn’t without technical issues that pop up throughout your experience, at least at launch.
-While I have not had to deal with anything game breaking, but it was common to see items or even other characters floating above the ground or clipping through pieces of the environment.
-Patrolling AI tend to run into (or through) each other, and transition from a slow walk to full sprint for seemingly no reason.
-The most significant offense is the flashback sequences that provide you with valuable insight into Arthur’s past.
-These monotone events of the past are quite unstable, making it hard to figure out what is happening when the screen always freezes or stutters.
-The frame rate, even on an Xbox One X, takes a nosedive at times as well, in both open environments and in tight corridors with or without other characters on-screen.
-On the plus side, the voice acting and the script is phenomenal.
+We Happy Few isn't without technical issues that pop up throughout your experience, at least at launch.
+While I haven't encountered anything game-breaking, it was common to see items or even other characters floating above the ground or clipping through pieces of the environment.
+Patrolling AI tend to run into (or through) each other and transition from a slow walk to full sprint for seemingly no reason.
+The most significant offense is the flashback sequences that provide valuable insight into Arthur's past.
+These monotone events of the past are quite unstable, making it hard to figure out what is happening when the screen constantly freezes or stutters.
+The frame rate, even on an Xbox One X, takes a nosedive at times, both in open environments and in tight corridors, with or without other characters on-screen.
+On the plus side, the voice acting and script are phenomenal.

 Simply Put